-There are two sources of censoring in our database, both of which limit the general applicability of our empirical analysis.
+There are two sources of sample selection in our database, both of which limit the general applicability of our empirical analysis.
 First, we only have information on mortgages for which there is an SFS on file at the bank.
+In the absence of an SFS, there is no current information available for the borrower.
 Completely non-distressed mortgages do not appear in our database, and so we do not model their holders' decision-making in choosing non-default.

-The second source of censoring comes from imperfect compliance with the Central Bank of Ireland requirement for an SFS for each troubled mortgage.
+The second source of sample selection comes from imperfect compliance with the Central Bank of Ireland requirement for an SFS for each troubled mortgage.
 It is not possible from the database to compute the compliance rate for all mortgage types since SFS submissions can be required by the bank or voluntarily chosen by the mortgage borrower.
 One exception is home mortgages in default, where submission of an SFS is mandated in all cases by MARP.
-Permanent TSB records 21,398 home loan accounts in default, but they have only 14,996 SFS submissions from home loan mortgage borrowers in default, giving a SFS submission compliance rate of 70.1% for this subcategory.
-The potential statistical interaction between the non-cooperation decision of mortgage borrowers in arrears and our model of their mortgage default decision (based only on data for those who have complied) limits the applicability of our results for mortgages outside the conditioning set.
-It seems possible that non-cooperation is more tempting for borrowers with certain characteristics, and these characteristics may also impact their default decision-making.
-We can only offer the caveat that our model is of borrower default outcomes conditional upon their submitting an SFS, and is not dependable for non-cooperating borrowers, who are outside this conditioning set.
+Permanent TSB records 21,398 home loan accounts in default, but have only 14,996 SFS submissions from home loan mortgage borrowers in default, giving an SFS submission compliance rate of 70.1% for this subcategory.
+The potential statistical interaction between the